tlepple/iceberg-intro-workshop/README.md

   * In this lab we will create our first iceberg table with `Spark-SQL`

 ### Start the `SparkSQL` cli tool
- * from a terminal prompt run:
+ * from the sparksql console run:

 ---